Quiescent Big Bang formation in $2+1$ dimensions

-\begin{remark}[Theorem \ref{thm:main-intro} and global stability] Beyond Theorem \ref{thm:main-intro} immediately implying global stability for $\text{genus}(M)=0$ by time reflection symmetry, one can likely also extend Theorem \ref{thm:main-intro} to global stability results for $\text{genus}(M)\geq 2$:
+\begin{remark}[Theorem \ref{thm:main-intro-2+1} and global stability] As discussed after Theorem \ref{thm:main-intro-2+1}, for $\text{genus}(M)=0$, time reflection symmetry implies that the results also show stability of the Big Crunch.
+A straightforward Cauchy stability argument as in \cite[Section 10]{FU24} shows that the past and future stability regimes can be connected to obtain a global stability result.
+Furthermore, one can likely also obtain global stability results for $\text{genus}(M)\geq 2$:

-Future global stability for the vacuum solutions on $(0,\infty)\times M\times \S^1$, where $M$ is of genus $\mathrm{genus}(M)\geq 2$, was shown in \cite{ChBM01} for small polarized $U(1)$-symmetric data.
-This was done precisely by showing that the $2+1$ Milne solution is future stable within the Einstein scalar-field equations, using the correspondence from \cite{Mon86} discussed above.
+Future global stability for the vacuum solutions on $(0,\infty)\times M\times \S^1$, where $M$ is of genus $\mathrm{genus}(M)\geq 2$, was shown in \cite{CBM01} for small polarized $U(1)$-symmetric data.\footnote{See also the future stability of $(3+1)$ Milne spacetimes proven in \cite{AM03}.} This was done precisely by showing that the $(2+1)$ Milne solution is future stable within the Einstein scalar-field equations, using the correspondence from \cite{Mon86} discussed above.

-When all Vlasov terms are set to zero, this can be combined with Theorem \ref{thm:main-intro} (and, consequently, Corollary \ref{cor:u1-intro}) to a global stability result for the $(2+1)$-dimensional Einstein scalar-field system (respectively, a global stability result within the polarized $U(1)$-symmetry class of $3+1$ vacuum solutions): The difference in gauge choice between \cite{ChBM01} and this work essentially only comes down to whether the shift determines $\del_t\sigma$ or vice versa (see \cite[p.\,1014]{ChBM01}), where $\sigma$ is conformal to the evolved spatial metric $g$ with $R[\sigma]=-1$.
+When all Vlasov terms are set to zero, this can be combined with Theorem \ref{thm:main-intro-2+1} (and, consequently, Corollary \ref{cor:u1-intro}) to a global stability result for the $(2+1)$-dimensional Einstein scalar-field system (respectively, a global stability result within the polarized $U(1)$-symmetry class of $(3+1)$ vacuum solutions): The difference in gauge choice between \cite{CBM01} and this work essentially only comes down to whether the shift determines $\del_t\sigma$ or vice versa (see \cite[p.\,1014]{CBM01}), where $\sigma$ is conformal to the evolved spatial metric $g$ with $R[\sigma]=-1$.
 Thus, one can straightforwardly transform between these gauge choices on a given initial data hypersurface.
-From there, the regimes of past and future stability can be connected by a continuation argument as in \cite[Section 10]{FU23} using Cauchy stability.
+From there, the regimes of past and future stability can again be connected using Cauchy stability.

-On the other hand, \cite{Faj18} builds upon the approach to control geometry in \cite{ChBM01} with an energy formalism for massive Vlasov matter to show future stability of Milne spacetimes in the $(2+1)$-dimensional Einstein-Vlasov system.
-Thus, one can likely combine both results with Theorem \ref{thm:main-intro} to obtain global stability for near-FLRW data to the massive ESFV system with negatively curved spatial geometry, but we omit details to focus on Big Bang asymptotics. \end{remark}
+On the other hand, \cite{Faj17} builds upon the approach to control geometry in \cite{CBM01} with an energy formalism for massive Vlasov matter to show future stability of Milne spacetimes in the $(2+1)$-dimensional Einstein-Vlasov system.
+Thus, one can likely combine both results with Theorem \ref{thm:main-intro-2+1} to obtain global stability for near-FLRW data to the massive ESFV system with negatively curved spatial geometry, but we omit details to focus on Big Bang asymptotics. \end{remark}